team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/avocado.md

 - **Root rot:** Lives in the soil and damages new roots, the plant dies when the damage is severe.

 - **Anthracnose:**
-  - fruit and leaf damage under hot, humid weather conditions.
+  - Fruit and leaf damage under hot, humid weather conditions.
   - 1/2-inch circular spots appear on the fruit.
 The center of the spots is sunken and cracks are formed in the spots.
   - Purple spores are found in the spots during wet weather conditions.